void-linux/void-packages/README.md

 The slave 192.168.2.101 has a CPU with 8 cores and the /9 for the number of jobs is a saturating choice.
 The slave 192.168.2.102 is set to run at most 2 compile jobs to keep its load low, even if its CPU has 4 cores.
 The XBPS_MAKEJOBS setting is increased to 16 to account for the possible parallelism (2 + 9 + 2 + some slack).

+### Distfiles mirror(s)

+In etc/conf you may optionally define a mirror or a list of mirrors to search for distfiles.

+    $ echo 'XBPS_DISTFILES_MIRROR="ftp://192.168.100.5/gentoo/distfiles"' >> etc/conf

+If more than one mirror is to be searched, you can either specify multiple URLs separated with blanks, or add to the variable like this

+    $ echo 'XBPS_DISTFILES_MIRROR+=" http://repo.voidlinux.de/distfiles"' >> etc/conf

+Make sure to put the blank after the first double quote in this case.

+The mirrors are searched in order for the distfiles to build a package until the checksum of the downloaded file matches the one specified in the template.

+Ultimately, if no mirror carries the distfile, or in case all downloads failed the checksum verification, the original download location is used.

+If you use `proot` or `uchroot` for your XBPS_CHROOT_CMD, you may also specify a local path using the `file://` prefix or simply an absolute path on your build host (e.g. /mnt/distfiles).
+Mirror locations specified this way are bind mounted inside the chroot environment under $XBPS_MASTERDIR and searched for distfiles just the same as remote locations.

 ### Cross compiling packages for a target architecture